LiteLoaderQQNT/LiteLoaderQQNT/README_EN.md

 ### Bypassing QQNT File Verification on Windows

 Download the `dbghelp_*.dll` file from the Telegram group according to your system architecture, rename it to `dbghelp.dll`, and place it in the same directory as `QQ.exe`.

+### Modify the files to install
+1. Go to the QQNT installation directory.
+For example, if the version is `9.9.21-38711`, the path would be `QQNT\versions\9.9.21-38711 (depending on your version)\resources\app`.
+2. Create the `app_launcher` directory.
+3. Create a `LiteLoader.js` file (the file name can be set arbitrarily, but the extension `.js` must be retained) in this directory and write the following content:

+    ```javascript
+    require(String.raw`Modify to the absolute path of the LiteLoaderQQNT core, keep the backquotes`)
+    ```

+4. Modify the `app\package.json` file and change the value after `main` to `./app_launcher/LiteLoader.js`, where `LiteLoader` is the name of the file you created.

+    ```diff
+    -   "main": "./application.asar/app_launcher/index.js",
+    +   "main": "./app_launcher/LiteLoader.js",
+    ```

+### Change Plugin Data Directory (Optional)

+You can set the `LITELOADERQQNT_PROFILE` environment variable to specify the storage location for `data` and `plugins`, allowing read and write operations to be performed outside the main directory.
+If the main directory lacks write permissions (e.g., QQNT on macOS and Linux platforms, or QQNT packaged with solutions like flatpak), please set this variable to a location where the current user has read and write permissions.

+If you wish to merge the main directory with the storage directory, delete the `LITELOADERQQNT_PROFILE` environment variable and move the `data` and `plugins` folders back to the root directory of the main installation.

 ### Verifying Installation